AmbireTech/wallet/README.md

 * Advanced transaction parsing: more types of transactions understood and displayed in human-friendly manner
 * Welcome email & onboarding UX improvements
 * Permissions (clipboard, notifications) are now requested through a modal
+* Security: ability to add additional signers and remove signers
+* Attention grabbing: pinned notification in the bottom right if you have requests pending to be signed